saturneric/GpgFrontend-Manual/src/content/docs/overview/faq.md

 version of GpgFrontend from [GpgFrontend's Downloads Page](/overview/downloads) and choose the installation method for your platform.

+**How do I update GpgFrontend to the latest version?** You can always get the latest stable or nightly release from the Downloads Page.
+On Windows, simply run the new installer.
+On macOS and Linux, replace the old app or AppImage with the new version.
+Your settings and keys will be preserved unless noted otherwise in the release notes.

 ## OpenPGP and GnuPG Explained

 **How do OpenPGP and GnuPG relate?** OpenPGP serves as a standardized protocol